cric96/scala-machine-learning-libraries/README.md

 ## [ScalaNet](https://github.com/deeplearning4j/ScalNet) a facade for [DeepLearning4J](https://deeplearning4j.org/)

 ScalNet is a wrapper around Deeplearning4J emulating a Keras like API for deep learning.

+**pro**
+- easy enough to use;
+- good performance;
+- DeepLearning4J is well documented and supported;
+- Spark could be used to run deep learning on a distributed framework;

+**cons**
+- ScalaNet is in beta yet;
+- it Seems to be less supported than the main project;
+- it is not famous as other framework;